lorenzraymundoeng/LorenzNelsonRaymundo-Raymundo-Lorenz-Nelson-L.-----PA_2/README.md

 To run the notebook, you need to have **Python** and **Jupyter Notebook** installed.

 1. Clone this repository or download the `PA2.ipynb` file.
-2. Make sure you have the required libraries installed:
+2. Start the Jupyter Notebook server:
     ```bash
-    pip install numpy jupyter
-    ```
-3. Open a terminal or command prompt and navigate to the directory where the file is located.
-4. Start the Jupyter Notebook server:
-    ```bash
     jupyter notebook
     ```
-5. Your web browser will open, and you can click on `PA2.ipynb` to open and run the notebook.
+3. Your web browser will open, upload `PA2.ipynb`, and then click on `PA2.ipynb` to open and run the notebook.